Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Discussion

 \section{Discussion}

-In this paper, we proposed a DML method to estimate time-varying delayed and instantaneous treatment effects using digital phenotype data.
-By decomposing the treatment effect on the outcome into four distinct components (baseline effect, delayed effect, instantaneous effect, and additional prognostic effect), our approach achieved a more accurate estimation of heterogeneous treatment effects (HTEs) and captures how the treatment effect evolves over time.
-We used a sequential procedure combined with DML to model both time-varying instantaneous and delayed treatment effects.
+In this paper, we proposed a DML method to estimate the time-varying heterogeneous treatment effects (HTEs) using digital phenotype data.
+By decomposing the treatment effect on the outcome into three distinct components (baseline effect, the cumulative direct effects from interventions, and additional prognostic effect), our approach achieved a more accurate estimation of heterogeneous HTEs and captures how the treatment effect evolves over time.
+We used a sequential procedure combined with DML to model both time-varying instantaneous and carryover treatment effects.
 We proved the asymptotic normality of the proposed estimator, facilitating robust inference.
 Extensive simulation studies validated the finite-sample performance of our method and demonstrated the advantages of utilizing DML and decomposing treatment effects compared to a regular DML.
 Applying our approach to the mPower study, we found that the treatment was more effective for younger PD patients than for older ones.
-Additionally, for individuals with low motor fluctuation, the treatment effect remained more stable over time than for those with high motor fluctuation.
 We also found a significant prognostic effect consistent with the practice effect.
-These findings highlight the utility of the proposed method, which separates various sources of treatment manifestation and allows for incorporating time-varying covariates as tailoring variables.
+These findings highlight the utility of the proposed method.

 In mHealth studies, causal excursion effect \citep{boruvka2018assessing, qian2020linear} measures the impact of a ``one-step deviation" from a baseline policy or treatment sequence, capturing the short-term causal effect of an intervention at a given time.
 These effects are useful for evaluating just-in-time adaptive interventions (JITAIs) in mHealth studies, where treatments are delivered dynamically based on contextual information (e.g., digital phenotypes such as physical activity, mood, or physiological states).
 Our method can be extended to estimate the causal excursion effect when the treatment administration differs from the observed treatment sequences based on the proposed models.
 In addition, beyond its application in PD, our proposed method could be applied to track and optimize insulin management in diabetes to maintain glycemic control or monitor walking patterns and gait stability in older populations, identify early signs of decline, and tailor interventions to maintain mobility and prevent falls.